Home » Sourdough » Sourdough Carrot Cupcakes with Cream Cheese Frosting

 For the Cupcakes:

-• Preheat the oven to 350 and prepare cupcake pans with cupcake liners.
-This recipe makes either 24 very full cupcakes or 28 smaller ones
+• Preheat the oven.
+Preheat the oven to 350°F (175°C) and line the muffin pans with cupcake liners.
+This recipe yields 24 very full cupcakes or 26 smaller ones.

-• Combine the oil and sugar, beating well.
-Add the sourdough starter and combine more gently.
+• Mix the wet ingredients.
+Combine the vegetable oil and white sugar in a large mixing bowl.
+Then, beat well until fully combined and creamy.
+Next, add the sourdough starter discard and gently mix it into the batter.
 Add the eggs one at a time, beating well after each addition.
-Add the vanilla.
+Stir in the vanilla extract.

 For the Cream Cheese Frosting:

-• If the frosting seems thick, add milk or cream a teaspoon at a time.
-If it seems too thin, put in the fridge for 30 minutes.
+• Adjust the consistency.
+If the frosting is too thick, add milk or cream, one teaspoon at a time, until the desired consistency is reached.
+If it becomes too thin, refrigerate the frosting for 30 minutes before using.

 Video